faiztanzeel/faiztanzeel/README.md

 👋 Hey there!
-I’m @faiztanzeel, a passionate React Developer crafting seamless digital experiences.
+I’m @faiztanzeel, a passionate React Developer crafting seamless digital experiences. <br/>
-🚀 I thrive on building interactive web and mobile applications, blending creativity with performance.
+🚀 I thrive on building interactive web and mobile applications, blending creativity with performance. <br/>
-🎨 With a keen eye for UI/UX design, I love transforming ideas into stunning, user-friendly interfaces.
+🎨 With a keen eye for UI/UX design, I love transforming ideas into stunning, user-friendly interfaces.<br/>
-💡 Always eager to explore new technologies and push the boundaries of software development.
+💡 Always eager to explore new technologies and push the boundaries of software development.<br/>
 📫 Let’s connect!
 Reach me at tanzeelfaiz@gmail.com.

 ## 🌐 Socials: